branchvincent/drs-tools/target-tracking/README.md

 # Cooperative Multi-Robot Observation of Moving Targets

-There are m point robots whose goal is to track n targets.
-More specifically, the holonomic point robots have 360-degree field-of-view sensors of limited range and the holonomic targets move randomly within a circular environment.
+There are `m` point robots whose goal is to track `n` targets.
+More specifically, the holonomic point robots have 360-degree field-of-view sensors of limited range and the holonomic targets move randomly within a circular environment of radius `R`.
 The speed of each target is fixed and randomly chosen.
-The robots try to maximize the average number of targets that are being observed by at least one robot at each time step.
+The robots attempt to maximize the average number of targets that are being observed by at least one robot at each time step.

 ## Method
-The tracking method used is a potential field control, where the robots are repulsed by each other and attracted to targets.
+The tracking method used is a [potential field control](https://link.springer.com/article/10.1023/A:1015256330750), where the robots are repulsed by each other and attracted to targets.

 ## General Setup
 Python 2.7.13 was chosen as the programming language for this assignment.
 In addition to Python, the `numpy` and `matplotlib` packages are also required.
 These can be installed, if not already, via the following command: